-PopSockets takes a two-pronged approach to ensure workers are informed of their rights.
-First, we require all suppliers to post our COC in a place easily accessible by workers, such as a frequented notice board or in canteens, in the language(s) most frequently spoken by workers.
-Our auditors verify the posting of the COC and worker training during our audit process.

-We also require all suppliers to train workers on their rights as enshrined in both local law and our COC as part of new hire training and on an annual basis.
+PopSockets requires all supply chain partners to post our COC in a place easily accessible by workers, such as a frequented notice board or in canteens, in the language(s) spoken by workers.
+Our auditors verify the posting of the COC and worker training during our annual audit process.
+We also require all supply chain partners to train workers on their rights as enshrined in both local law and our COC as part of new hire training and on an annual basis.

-Workers in our supply chain have access to multiple channels through which they can submit grievances.
-We require all suppliers to develop policies and procedures around worker access to grievance mechanisms, the process for addressing and resolving grievances, and tracking related data.
-We also require all suppliers to maintain at least one anonymous mechanism, such as a suggestion box.
-Workers at our on-site production facility also have access to the same confidential grievance mechanisms through our Human Resources department as all employees.
+We require all supply chain partners to develop policies and procedures around worker access to grievance mechanisms, the process for addressing and resolving grievances, and tracking related data.
+We also require all supply chain partners to maintain at least one anonymous mechanism, such as a suggestion box.
+PopSockets expressly forbids any form of retaliation by management against workers who submit a grievance.

-If a worker would like to contact someone other than factory management, PopSockets provides an email address at the bottom of its COC through which any worker in our supply chain can submit a grievance directly to us.
-We have internal policies and procedures in place for addressing and tracking submissions through this channel.
-Workers can also submit grievances directly to the FLA through their third-party complaint mechanism.
-Third party complains are resolved through collaboration with the supplier, brand, and FLA.
-At the conclusion of the grievance resolution process, the FLA publishes a publicly available report detailing the process.
-At certain facilities, workers also have access to a grievance hotline hosted by Ulula25, a third-party service provider of grievance hotlines and worker surveys.
-Workers can submit grievances anonymously, and PopSockets staff can track worker engagement and grievance resolution through Ulula's online platform.
+PopSockets provides an email address at the bottom of its COC through which any worker in our supply chain can anonymously submit a grievance directly to us.
+Workers can also submit grievances directly to the FLA through their third-party complaint mechanism32.
+At certain facilities, workers also have access to an anonymous grievance hotline hosted by Ulula33, a third-party service provider of grievance hotlines and worker surveys.